-MINION TOKENS: Minions are special tokens that follow many of the rules for characters.
+MINION TOKEN: Minions are special tokens that follow many of the rules for characters.
 Rules that call for the placement of minion tokens on the map will explain how the minion moves, and challenges, as well as any traits or abilities.
 You cannot place a minion token in a square occupied by an ally or rival.
 A minion token follows the same rules for adjacency, movement, and what the token can see as characters.
 A minion token you place is considered your characters' ally.

 Minion tokens can be challenged, but a minion token is never knocked down or knocked out.
-Instead, remove the token from the map when it loses a challenge.
+Instead, remove the token from the map when you challenge the token and win.
 Minion tokens do not award points when they are removed.